How Much Is 16 Ounces Of Water

 Understanding Fluid Ounces

 The term "fluid ounce" is crucial to understanding the question.
 A fluid ounce (fl oz) is a unit of volume, specifically the volume of liquid.
 It's distinct from a troy ounce or avoirdupois ounce, which are units of weight.
-This distinction is vital, as weight and volume aren't always directly interchangeable; the weight of a fluid ounce can vary depending on the density of the liquid.
+That said, this distinction is vital, as weight and volume aren't always directly interchangeable; the weight of a fluid ounce can vary depending on the density of the liquid.
 Water, with a relatively consistent density, simplifies this slightly, but the difference is still important for other substances.

 16 Fluid Ounces: Visualizing the Volume